ISC2 CISSP

 Threat monitoring process

-• Enterprise security team must gather information on current, new and emerging threats.
-Threat information must include vendors’ notifications for threats, patches and system updates and security information exchanges including US CERT.
+• Enterprise security teams must gather information on current, new and emerging threats, including vendor notifications for threats, patches, system updates and security information exchanges like U.S.-CERT alerts.

-• Threats identified must be resolved according to the vulnerability remediation management.
+• Teams must address identified threats according to vulnerability remediation management processes.

 Vulnerability assessment

-Vulnerability assessments are point-in-time exercises intended to identify and analyze vulnerabilities associated with technology assets.
-Vulnerability assessments focus on current operations including process, procedure and state of technology assets.
+Vulnerability assessments identify and analyze vulnerabilities in technology assets at a point in time.
+These assessments focus on current operations, including processes, procedures and the state of technology assets.

-Organizations must establish a formal program with defined roles and responsibilities for managing vulnerability scans and assessments, including:
+Organizations need a formal vulnerability management program with defined roles and responsibilities that covers:

-• Development and management of vulnerability assessments processes and procedures
+• Development and management of vulnerability assessment processes and procedures

 • Architecture reviews

-• Internal and external vulnerability scans must be run at least quarterly
+• Internal and external vulnerability scans at least quarterly

-• Internal scans must also be conducted after any significant change in the network (such as new system component installations, changes in network topology, firewall rule modifications, product upgrades)
+• Run internal scans after any significant network changes (new system components, topology changes, firewall rule modifications, product upgrades)

 • Network-layer penetration tests